 Temporarily relieves sore throat or mouth pain.
 This medicine is an oral anesthetic.

-Cepacol, Cepacol Sore Throat, Chloraseptic, Good Sense Sore Throat, Sore Throat Lozenges, Sore Throat w/Benzocaine, The Medicine Shoppe Sore Throat LozengesThere may be other brand names for this medicine.
+Cepacol, Cepacol Instamax, Cepacol Sore Throat, Chloraseptic, Chloraseptic Sore Throat Max, Good Sense Sore Throat, Leader Sore Throat, Sore Throat Lozenges, The Medicine Shoppe Sore Throat LozengesThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to benzocaine, menthol, or other anesthetics.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Allow the lozenge to dissolve slowly in your mouth.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.